Europe shares gain on week on Ifo, UK retail sales

 The IMF's bid to win a big boost in funding to handle the euro zone debt crisis has hit a speed bump as Brazil has demanded more power at the IMF for emerging economies as a condition for lending it extra cash.

-France's AXA and UK-listed Aviva, top picks for the broker, enjoyed respective gains of 3.6 percent and 2 percent.
+France's AXA (AXAF.PA) and UK-listed Aviva (AV.L), top picks for the broker, enjoyed respective gains of 3.6 percent and 2 percent.

-Buyers also came in for banks, again aided by upbeat broker comment, with French lenders BNP Paribas and Societe Generale up 3.7 and 3.5 percent as BofA Merrill Lynch lifted its ratings for the pair on valuation grounds.
+Buyers also came in for banks .SX7P, again aided by upbeat broker comment, with French lenders BNP Paribas (BNPP.PA) and Societe Generale (SOGN.PA) up 3.7 and 3.5 percent as BofA Merrill Lynch lifted its ratings for the pair on valuation grounds.

-Britain's Lloyds Banking Group, meanwhile, advanced 2.8 percent as Investec Securities repeated its "buy" rating on the part state-owned lender.
+Britain's Lloyds Banking Group (LLOY.L), meanwhile, advanced 2.8 percent as Investec Securities repeated its "buy" rating on the part state-owned lender.